rezangeles/-Venture-Capital-VC-Investment-Analysis-Data-Driven-Insights-for-Smarter-Decisions/README.md

 - To mitigate risk, industries with high early-stage failure rates should be closely monitored and volatile funding rounds flagged to avoid unstable markets.
 - Talent scouting efforts should focus on founders with educational backgrounds that correlate with startup success, while maintaining diversification to reduce overall risk.
 - Acquisition strategy should account for the increasing prevalence of cash-based acquisitions, aligning investment decisions with liquidity-driven market trends.

+**Future Improvements**
+- Build a dashboard using Tableau or Power BI to visualize industry growth and investor activity over time.
+- Automate data ingestion from startup databases for real-time investement tracking.
+- Add a predictive model to foreast wich industries are likely to attract the most funding in the next 2-3 years.
+- Expand dataset to include exit outcomes (IPO, acquisition) for a deeper view of ROI.

    <img width="709" height="500" alt="image" src="https://github.com/user-attachments/assets/a8eff685-66a9-4f3f-93a0-79558171f4d8" />